-If bullying is suspected or reported then the staff involved will talk to both the victim, the perpetrator and any relevant witnesses.
-A record is made of the incident(s) which is agreed by all parties.
-It may be appropriate for the member of staff to involve classroom teacher, tutor, Pastoral team or member of the SLT after initial appraisal of the incident.
+If bullying is suspected or reported, then the staff involved will talk to the victim, the perpetrator and any relevant witnesses.
+A written record should be made of the incident(s) on the school behaviour management system and any witness statements (dated and signed) should also be logged/filed as part of the behaviour management system.
+It may be appropriate for the member of staff to involve classroom teacher, tutor, pastoral team or member of the SLT after initial appraisal of the incident.
 The principal aim is to deal with the issue in the most appropriate manner and to treat each incident individually.
 This allows staff to respond in a flexible and caring way to the feelings of the victim.
 It should be noted that in more minor cases of bullying the "heavy hand of discipline" is not always the most desirable approach.